-A Registered Nurse is located in the medical room at the senior school Monday to Friday between 8:30-4:30 during term time.
-The School Nurse can travel between the two sites to attend emergencies when required.
 The school will always notify parents/carers if a pupil suffers anything more than a minor injury or becomes ill during the school day.

-Pupils with an infectious illness or high temperature (over 37.5) should be kept off school until a medical professional has been consulted or until they are symptom free, well enough to return to school & do not require medication to reduce a fever.
+Pupils with an infectious illness or high temperature (over 38) should be kept off school until a medical professional has been consulted or until they are symptom free, well enough to return to school & do not require medication to reduce a fever.
 Pupils suffering from suspected infectious diarrhoea and sickness must be kept at home until at least 48 hours after the last episode.